- What is a mortgage?

 How long must I be at my job?

-You must have two years of continuous employment at the same line of work.
+You must have two years of continuous employment in the same line of work.
 You may have several employers but you must remain in a related field of work.
 If self-employed, you must have been in business for at least two years and have two years of tax returns with business income reported.

 What is the minimum required credit score?

 Minimum credit score will vary with the type of program and the amount of down payment or amount of equity for a refinance.
-FHA provides the most liberal credit guidelines but also a higher overall payment.
+FHA provides the most liberal credit guidelines but can also a higher overall payment.
 Conventional financing requires the higher credit scores and, generally, lower overall payments.
-A credit score of at least 640 will allow for most types of financing but, under certain conditions, we can go as low as 580.
+A credit score of at least 640 will allow for most types of financing but, under certain conditions, as low as 580.

 What is the minimum Down Payment Required?

 We have programs which require no down payment.
 There will still be closing costs which you can calculate at about 2-5% of the purchase price but there are ways to reduce this amount too.